5 Coat Warning Signs of Illness in Dogs & Cats

-• If itch clearly starts before odor, pustules, or oozing, allergy-driven inflammation is often the main trigger.
+- If itch clearly comes before odor, pustules, or oozing, allergy-driven inflammation is often the main trigger.

-• Malassezia yeast flares commonly add greasiness and a strong odor, especially on paws, ears, and skin folds.
+- Malassezia yeast flares add greasiness and a strong odor, especially on paws, ears, and skin folds.

-• Document itch scores, lesion locations, odor, discharge, and sleep disruption to help the veterinarian choose testing and therapy.
+- Document itch scores, lesion locations, odor, discharge, and sleep loss to guide testing and therapy.

-• Urgent care is warranted for rapidly spreading hot spots, painful swelling, fever, or a dog that cannot stop chewing.
+- Seek urgent care for rapidly spreading hot spots, painful swelling, fever, or a dog that cannot stop chewing.

 The First Signs Owners Notice: Licking, Odor, Sleepless Nights